Designing Algorithms Empowered by Language Models: An Analytical Framework, Case Studies, and Insights: An analytical framework for LLM-based algorithms

-Next, we consider the cost of the overall algorithm, which can be written as a function of the cost metrics of all LLM nodes within its computational graph.
-It might be a simple sum of the costs of all LLM nodes, e.g.~for API costs charged by tokens.
-Or it can be a more complex function, e.g.~for the end-to-end latency in the presence of parallelism.
-As an example, consider $k$ independent LLM calls with latencies $\cost_1, \cost_2, \dots, \cost_k$ and \emph{ideal} parallelism of degree $p$, i.e.~no extra cost is induced by parallelism; then, the $k$ LLM calls can be divided into $g = \lceil k/p \rceil$ sequential groups, where each group of $p$ parallel LLM calls is bottlenecked by the one with the largest latency, and thus the end-to-end latency of the overall algorithm becomes
+The cost of the overall algorithm can be written as a function of the cost metrics of all LLM nodes within its computational graph.
+It might be a simple sum, e.g., for LLM API costs, or a more complex function, e.g., for the end-to-end latency in the presence of parallelism.
+As an example, consider $k$ independent LLM calls with latencies $\cost_1, \cost_2, \dots, \cost_k$ and \emph{ideal} parallelism of degree $p$, i.e., no extra cost is induced by parallelism; then, the $k$ LLM calls can be divided into $g = \lceil k/p \rceil$ sequential groups, where each group of $p$ parallel LLM calls is bottlenecked by the one with the largest latency, and thus the end-to-end latency becomes